BattMoTeam/BattMo/Documentation/publishedExamples/runProtonicMembrane.rst

 Plotting
 ========
-We setup som shortcuts for convenience and introduce plotting options
+We setup som shortcuts for convenience

 .. code-block:: matlab